-Conduct a soil survey of the area that would be affected by the project in accordance with section 6.1 Compilation of Land Resources Inventory (LRI) - Pre Mining Studies, of the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).
+A soil survey of the project area should be conducted at 1:50 000 scale in accordance with section 6.1 Compilation of Land Resources Inventory (LRI) - Pre Mining Studies, of the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).
 Undertake soil tests and laboratory analyses of representative samples down the soil profile, with particular reference to the physical and chemical properties of the materials that will influence erosion potential, storm water run-off quality, rehabilitation and agricultural productivity of the land.
 For pipeline routes, undertake the analysis and classification at least to the depth of excavation.
 Provide geotechnical information on the soils' stability and suitability for construction of project facilities.